 I don’t know about you, but I think I paid more late fees last year than I did when I wasn’t a steadily employed, mostly responsible adult.
 Let me assure you, there is nothing stylish about late fees.
-While technology has made it easier to pay most bills, it has created some organizational confusion.
-Some bills are paid automatically, others online and some that require bank bill pay or check.
-Some bills arrive via email, some in regular mail and a few arrive in a coupon book at the beginning of the year.
+Technology made it easier to pay most bills, but also created a bit of organizational confusion.
+There are some bills paid automatically, others online and a few that require bank bill pay or check.
+Even the way they arrive is difficult to track, some bills arrive via email, others in regular mail and a few arrive in a coupon book at the beginning of the year.

 I’ve tried to simplify, but there are always a few companies that will not stick to the plan.
 For example, to get the best deal on cable I was forced to enroll in EFT.
 At first glance this seems like a great idea, but then I spent hours trying to get someone in customer service to help me because my cable box stopped working a month ago.
 Finally, I stopped the EFT and had someone on the phone in a matter of days.
 I restarted the EFT, to get the discount, but I dare not put the rest of my bills on EFT.

 To avoid confusion (and late fees) I created this handy monthly bill organizer (download for free here).
 That way, even if a bill accidentally goes to my junk mail, it won’t be overlooked.I still use my Financial Organizer to keep anything I might need for future reference or taxes.
 I use a separate bill tracker for medical bills.
 Then keep my Health Savings Account Statements, Statement of Benefits and Medical Bills in a Paperwork Organizer until I reconcile and pay them.